Garden Reach Shipbuilders & Engineers: Exports

+Scientific vessels

+Among scientific ships, GRSE builds oceanographic, hydrographic and marine acoustic research vessels.

+On 16 July 2024, GRSE signed a contract worth ₹840 crore with the National Centre for Polar and Ocean Research (NCPOR), Ministry of Earth Sciences, Government of India, for construction of an advanced Ocean Research Vessel (ORV).
+The project would be delivered within 42 months.
+The vessels will be 89.5 m in length, 18.8 m in width and 12.5 m in depth with a gross tonnage of 5900 t and would clock a speed of 14 kn at 90% maximum continuous rating.
+It will be able to operate up to a depth of 6000 m.
+The launching ceremony of the ship was conducted on 9 September 2026, five months after the keel laying of the ship at the Rishi Bankim Shipyard.
+The ship had been christened Sagar Manthan and was expected to be ready for use by early 2028.
+The ship will carry sub-bottom profilers, seismic equipment, advanced oceanographic instruments as well as a doppler weather radar for atmospheric observations.
+The ship will also be capable of launching and recovering autonomous underwater vehicles (AUVs) and remotely operated underwater vehicles (ROVs).

-On 29 October 2024, the Naval Physical and Oceanographic Laboratory (NPOL), an organization under the DRDO, placed an order for a new Acoustic Research Ship (ARS) with the Garden Reach Shipbuilders & Engineers, Kolkata.
+On 29 October 2024, the Naval Physical and Oceanographic Laboratory (NPOL), an organization under the DRDO, placed an order for a new Acoustic Research Ship (ARS) with GRSE.
 The order worth ₹490.98 crore was signed in Kochi.
 The ARS will have an overall length of 90 m and a beam of 14 m.
 It will be able to achieve speeds ranging up to 12 kn.
 The ship will have a minimum endurance of 30 days or 4500 nmi.
 It will have a complement of 70 personnel.
 The vessel will have diesel-electric propulsion and 3 deck cranes will be fitted on board to handle research equipment.
 The ARS will be able to deploy, tow, and retrieve a variety of equipment, including acoustic modules; conduct high-resolution surveys of sound velocity profiles in time and/or space; and gather data on ocean tides and currents for use in survey optimisation, underwater mooring design, and offshore deployments.
 Additionally, it will be able to launch, moor, and maintain independent sonobuoys as well as gather data from them.
 The ship will be able to conduct acoustic system experiments at various speed regimes while remaining silent due to its broad speed range.
 The ARS will also be equipped with a dynamic positioning system that will enable it to hold its place until Sea State 4.
-The keel laying of the ship was conducted on 15 October 2025 with delivery expected in 2027.
-Being the first silent class ship to be built in India, it will be capable of deploying and towing various equipment such as acoustic modules, generating sound velocity profiles, collecting ocean data, underwater moored systems and other facilities for various sea trials.
+The keel laying of the ship was conducted on 15 October 2025, with delivery expected in 2027.
+Being the first silent-class ship to be built in India, it will be capable of deploying and towing various equipment such as acoustic modules, generating sound velocity profiles, collecting ocean data, underwater moored systems, and other facilities for various sea trials.